-Eugene Y. (Gene) Park is a historian of East Asia, especially Korean politics and society since the 14th century.
-After studying at UCLA and Harvard, Park completed postdoc with the Council on East Asian Studies at Yale (2000) and has held faculty appointments at the University of California, Irvine (2000–09), the University of Pennsylvania (2009–20), where he served as director of the James Joo-Jin Kim Program in Korean Studies (2010–19) and the University of Nevada, Reno (since 2020).
-Park has also taught at Harvard, Korea University, McGill, Seoul National University and Yonsei University, as well as giving some 60 invited lectures, speeches, or presentations, including the 26th Annual Stanley Spector Memorial Lecture on East Asian History and Civilization at Washington University in St. Louis (2019).
-Author of four books, he is currently pursuing several projects, including a translation, Kim Ingeol, Politics of Public Opinion in Korea: Local Councils and People’s Assemblies, 1567–1894.
-Besides history, Park maintains interest in genealogy, haplogroup genetics, physical anthropology, portraiture and religious studies.
-He has served as a consultant to Who Do You Think You Are?
-(Wall-to-Wall Productions/George IV Productions), Finding Your Roots with Henry Louis Gates, Jr. (PBS) and Ancestry.com.
-In 2016 Park co-chaired the organizing committee of the Eighth Biennial World Congress of Korean Studies.
+Eugene Y. Park is a historian of East Asia, especially Korean politics and society from the fifteenth to the early twentieth century.
+After studying at UCLA and Harvard, Park completed a postdoc with the Council on East Asian Studies at Yale and has held faculty appointments at the University of California, Irvine, the University of Pennsylvania, and the University of Nevada, Reno.
+Park has taught at Harvard, Korea, McGill, Seoul National, and Yonsei, as well as giving some 70 invited lectures, speeches, or presentations, including the 26th Annual Stanley Spector Memorial Lecture on East Asian History and Civilization at Washington University in St. Louis (2019).
+The author of five books, he is also interested in genealogy, population genetics, primatology, portraiture, and religious studies.
+Various high-profile projects have consulted with him, including Finding Your Roots with Henry Louis Gates, Jr. (PBS) and Varieties of Democracy (V-Dem).
+In 2016, Park co-chaired the organizing committee of the Eighth Biennial World Congress of Korean Studies.

 - Sociopolitical history

-- A Genealogy of Dissent: The Progeny of Fallen Royals in Chosŏn Korea (Stanford: Stanford University Press, 2018).
+- A Genealogy of Dissent: The Progeny of Fallen Royals in Chosŏn Korea.
+Stanford University Press, 2018.

-- Peace in the East: An Chunggŭn’s Vision for Asia in the Age of Japanese Imperialism (Lanham: Lexington Books, 2017), edited with Yi Tae-Jin and Kirk W. Larsen.
+Peace in the East: An Chunggŭn’s Vision for Asia in the Age of Japanese Imperialism.
+Edited with Yi Tae-Jin and Kirk W. Larsen.
+Lexington Books, 2017.

-- A Family of No Prominence: The Descendants of Pak Tŏkhwa and the Birth of Modern Korea (Stanford: Stanford University Press, 2014).
+- A Family of No Prominence: The Descendants of Pak Tŏkhwa and the Birth of Modern Korea.
+Stanford University Press, 2014.

 - HIST 209: World History II